 Future sales of substantial amounts of shares of our common stock in the public market could adversely affect prevailing market prices and the price of your common stock and could impair our ability to raise capital through future sales of our equity securities.
-Upon completion of this offering, we will have 147,848,370 shares issued and outstanding.
+Upon completion of this offering, we will have shares issued and outstanding.
 All of the shares which the selling shareholders are selling in this offering, plus any shares sold pursuant to the exercise of the underwriters' option to purchase additional common stock from the selling shareholders, will be freely tradeable without restriction under the Securities Act, unless purchased by our affiliates.

-Upon completion of this offering, and assuming the underwriters' over-allotment option is not exercised, 84,359,749 shares are restricted securities within the meaning of Rule 144.
+Upon completion of this offering, and assuming the underwriters' over-allotment option is not exercised, shares are restricted securities within the meaning of Rule 144.
 The rules affecting the sale of these securities are summarized under "Shares Eligible for Future Sale".
 We have granted registration rights to certain holders of restricted securities.
 See "Shareholders--Shareholder Rights Agreement and Registration Rights Agreement".
 Sales of restricted securities in the public market, or the availability of these shares for sale, could adversely affect the market price of our common stock.

-We, our directors and group executive officers and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. for a period of 90 days from the date of this prospectus.
+We and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Securities Inc. for a period of days from the date of this prospectus.
 Salomon Smith Barney Inc. and J.P.
 Morgan Securities Inc. may in their sole discretion, however, consent to earlier sales, and when these periods expire we and our locked-up shareholders will be able to sell our common stock in the public market.

-Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on certain of their shares pursuant to shareholder and subscription agreements with us.
-Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. However, effective 30 days after the date of this prospectus, we intend to release these transfer restrictions on an aggregate of approximately 4,428,000 of these shares, including approximately 1,375,000 shares held by our group executive officers, such that these shares may then be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
+Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of days on certain of their shares pursuant to shareholder and subscription agreements with us.
+Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Securities Inc. However, upon completion of this offering, we intend to release these transfer restrictions on an aggregate of of these shares such that these shares may then be immediately sold by any of our employees who are not affiliates in the open market.
+These shares are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
 Morgan Securities Inc.

-Our shareholders who are subject to the lock-up agreements or similar restrictions on transfer will own 69,720,568 shares (excluding approximately 4,428,000 shares we intend to release from existing transfer restrictions) of our common stock after giving effect to this offering, assuming the underwriters' overallotment option is not exercised.
+Our shareholders who are subject to the lock-up agreements or similar restrictions on transfer will own shares (excluding the shares we intend to release from existing transfer restrictions) of our common stock after giving effect to this offering, assuming the underwriters' overallotment option is not exercised.
 Sales of a substantial number of shares of our common stock following the expiration of these lock-up periods could cause our stock price to fall.